 Length: 37 credit hours.
 May be completed in 12 months, not including required internship.
 While the internship should normally begin after coursework is complete, for existing administrators, it may be completed during coursework with special approval.

-Format: Offered entirely online or in a hybrid format combining online and on-campus coursework.
-Students may begin the program in the fall, spring, or summer semester.
+Format: Eight-week courses offered entirely online or in a hybrid format combining online and on-campus coursework.
+Students may begin the program in August, October, January, March, May, or July.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule | Resources

 Features: Through this program students may obtain the Virginia Administration and Supervision preK-12 endorsement.
 All students must meet state requirements for the add-on endorsement.
 The required internship must be completed in an accredited public or private school under the mentorship of a licensed and practicing school administrator.
 Students interested in becoming principals or assistant principals must take and pass the School Leaders Licensure Assessment Test (SLLA).
 A SLLA preparation course is also offered.

 The Master of Education in Educational Leadership will prepare you for leadership positions throughout preK-12 education for both the public and private setting.
 Individuals pursuing the Administration and Supervision endorsement will be prepared for positions as principals, vice principals or central office employees in the public school setting.